IntelSmartEdge/docs/experience-kits/developer-experience-kit/advanced-installation/install-image-target-system.md

 ```
 # Install the Image on the Target System

+This section explains how to install the the Intel® Smart Edge Open Developer Experience Kit image on the target system and begin using Smart Edge Open cluster.

 ## Optional: Enable Security Support in the BIOS

 Update the provisioning system's BIOS settings to enable support for any security features you have installed: